 This course is delivered and & assessed face-to-face in a classroom-based learning environment

 The total course duration is 15 hours of face-to-face delivery and pre-course theory assessment.
 This is divided into 8 hours for the pre-course learning and theory assessment and 7 hours of classroom-based face-to-face delivery for the practical components and CPR.

 Our course includes 3 components: Pre-course theory assessment (approx 8-10 hours)

 Assessment for both knowledge & skills

-The theory & practical training & assessment components includes assessment in both adult and baby manikins and includes the use of:
+The theory & practical training & assessment components include assessment in both adult and baby manikins and include the use of: